-To be fair, aerosol sunscreens seem like an easy, more convenient alternative to lotion sunblock.
+Aerosol sunscreens seem like an easy, more convenient alternative to lotion sunblock.
 You spray and go.
-There’s no muss, no fuss.
+There’s no mess, no fuss.
 Except that’s not even true!
-I noticed I was still using my hands to spread a little bit here and there where the spray missed on my body or my family’s.
+I noticed I was still using my hands to spread some here and there where the spray missed on my body or my family’s.
 And if it was a windy day, the spray wasn’t reaching the skin.
-Truth be told, I had instinctually refused to put it on my children when they were babies.
+I instinctually refused to put it on my children when they were babies.
 It just didn’t feel right.

 Aerosol Sunscreens Are Not Worth the Risk

-Sunscreen is Not Safe Under 6 Months Old
+Sunscreen is Not Safe for Children Under 6 Months Old

-Quite simply, the FDA states that “sunscreens are not recommended for infants.”
-They acknowledge that infants are at a greater risk than adults of sunscreen side effects.
-Instead, the FDA recommends that infants be kept out of the sun between 10 a.m. and 2 p.m.
-They also encourage the use of protective clothing if children have to be in the sun.
-When we brought our babies to the beach, we’d also use umbrellas and tents to keep them away from the sun’s UV rays.
+The FDA states that “sunscreens are not recommended for infants.”
+1 They acknowledge that infants are at a greater risk than adults of sunscreen side effects.
+Instead, the FDA recommends that infants be kept out of the sun between 10 a.m. and 2 p.m.1 They also encourage the use of protective clothing if children have to be in the sun.1 When we brought our babies to the beach, we also used umbrellas and tents to protect them from the sun’s UV rays.

 Aerosol Sprays Contain Harmful Chemicals

-For example, people’s blood concentrations of the chemical oxybenzone were more than 80 times the FDA’s level of concern after a single application of sunscreen.
-And they soared to more than 500 times the FDA’s level of concern after 4 days of regular use.
-Oxybenzone may affect breast development, infant birth weight, and sperm function.
+For example, people’s blood concentrations of the chemical oxybenzone were more than 80 times the FDA’s level of concern after a single application of sunscreen.3 And they soared to more than 500 times the FDA’s level of concern after 4 days of regular use.3 Oxybenzone may affect breast development, infant birth weight, and sperm function.4

 Remember, the skin is an organ of the body and acts like a sponge.
-For babies, in particular, their skin (and organs like the liver, which help filter out damaging toxins) are not yet fully developed.
-So the way babies process chemicals are not as efficient as an adult.
-Luckily, mineral-based sunscreen lotions are safe and effective for protecting your baby and family’s skin.
-(See bottom of the article for natural and safe sunscreen product recommendations.)
+For babies, their skin (and organs like the liver, which help filter out damaging toxins) are not yet fully developed.9,10 The way babies process chemicals are not as efficient as an adult.
+Luckily, mineral-based sunscreen lotions are safe and effective for protecting your baby and your family’s skin.
+(See bottom of the article for some natural and safe sunscreen options.)

 Aerosol Sprays are Highly Flammable

-Several cases of people catching on fire from wearing aerosol sunscreen have been reported to the FDA in recent years.
-As a result, the FDA recommends that after applying sunscreen sprays labeled as flammable, you consider avoiding being near an open flame, sparks, or an ignition source.
-That alone is enough of a reason for me not to put an aerosol spray on my child or myself.
+Several cases of people catching on fire from wearing aerosol sunscreen have been reported to the FDA in recent years.5 As a result, the FDA recommends that you avoid being near an open flame, sparks, or an ignition source after applying sunscreen sprays labeled as flammable.5 That alone is enough reason not to put an aerosol spray on my child or me.
 I don’t want to wear a flammable product all over my body!
 Most aerosol sunscreens have alcohol in them and other flammable chemicals that are used to make aerosols: things like volatile hydrocarbons, propane, and dimethyl ether.

 Inhaling the Spray Can Be Dangerous